fineanmol/plant-tree/README.md

-🌾 Updated on Wed, 10 Sep 2025 21:51:35 GMT
+🌿 Updated on Wed, 10 Sep 2025 21:02:37 GMT

-> "The best error message is the one that never shows up."
+> "Perfection is achieved when there is nothing left to take away."